USS Sealion (SS-195): Service history

 Sealion flooded immediately and settled down by the stern with 40% of her main deck underwater and a 15-degree list to starboard.
 The destruction of the navy yard made repairs impossible, and she was ordered destroyed.
 All salvageable equipment was taken off, depth charges were placed inside, and on 25 December, the explosives were set off to prevent her from being made useful to the enemy.

+Some of the crew were redistributed to other submarines of the Asiatic Fleet, with Voge taking command of the USS Sailfish (SS-192).
+Some of the crew were assigned to naval defense regiments being formed from other stranded sailors.
+They supplemented the Army forces defending the islands.
+Two Sealion men, MM 1c Howard Firth and SN 1c Harold Gearhart were subsequently captured by the Japanese and died as POW's.

+The wrecked Sealion remained where she sank, just off Machina Wharf in shallow water at the Cavite Navy Yard.
+When the Japanese occupied Manila and Cavite on 03 January 1942, they found the wreck where the USN had left her.
+They examined the wrecked boat to determine if anything was useful.
+Then, needing the valuable Machina Wharf for their own use, they raised the sub and moved it across Canacao Bay to a spot just off Sangley Point, dropping it in shallow water.
+It sat there with upper portions exposed, for the rest of the war and into the post-war period.

+In 1959 the U.S. and Filipino forces wanted to expand the docking facilities at Sangley Point but found the Sealions wreck in the way.
+A salvage effort was started, but it was found that the remains of the four men who had died in the engine room during the original attack were still entombed there.
+The remains were carefully removed under military protocol with two returned to the U.S. for burial by their families.
+The other two received a full military honors burial at sea.
+Upon the completion of the salvage work, the wreck was likely sold for scrap.

 Successor

 Eli Thomas Reich, who was executive officer and engineer on Sealion when it was sunk, assumed command of the second Sealion (SS-315) in March 1944.
 Four of the six torpedoes that Sealion II fired to sink the Kongō carried the names Foster, O'Connell, Paul and Ogilvie—the men who had been killed in the bombing of the first Sealion three years earlier.